Executive Management Team

 A former journalist with Reuters and BBC Television News, Mr. Thomas joined UNICEF as a multimedia producer in 2000.
 In 2008, he left the UN system to join GAVI, a public-private global health partnership — eventually becoming Acting Director of Communications.

-Mr. Thomas holds a holds a Bachelor of Science (Economics) with honours from the University College in Cardiff.
+Mr. Thomas holds a Bachelor of Science (Economics) degree from the University of Wales, Cardiff and a Master of Arts from Paris 1 Panthéon-Sorbonne University.